 There are 1370 km (850 miles) of trails that crisscross the landscape.
 Hiking and backpacking are preferred choice for many visitors of the park and it can’t be different when 113 km (70 miles) of the world-famous Appalachian Trail are on the territory of the park.
 The trails stay open year-round, however, the forces of nature determine trail conditions.
 Keep this in mind when planning your hiking or backpacking trip.
 Also, take into account that in the Smoky Mountains most people travel less than 2.5 km (1.5 miles) per hour.

 Visiting one or more of the top 10 most popular national parks in the US during your next vacation can be a great reason to start hiking.
-Walking through beautiful landscapes and magnificent sceneries is an excellent opportunity to relax in nature, find peace, regain your balance, and recharge your batteries amid impressive mountains and old-grown forests.
+Walking through beautiful landscapes and magnificent sceneries is an excellent opportunity to relax in nature.
+It’s a great way to find peace, regain your balance, and recharge your batteries amid impressive mountains and old-grown forests.